Briefs & Briefing Documents

 The last mile: A few suggestions for the WHO Pandemic Agreement’s last two weeks...

-On 16 April, the Bureau of the Intergovernmental Negotiating Body (INB) to draft and negotiate a convention, agreement or other international instrument under the Constitution of the World Health Organization to strengthen pandemic prevention,...
+This technical briefing note is also available as a PDF here.
+On 16 April, the Bureau of the Intergovernmental Negotiating Body (INB) to draft and negotiate a convention, agreement or other international instrument under the...

 European Parliament’s amendments make the Regulation for EU-wide compulsory licensing difficult to use and...